CHAM Technical Report: TR 001

 After installation of PHOENICS, four icons should be present on the desk-top,

-The first three correspond to the next three sub-section of this
+The first two correspond to the next two sub-section of this

-document; the fourth leads to the main on-line information source about
+document; the third leads to the main on-line information source about

 PHOENICS, of which the Encyclopaedia is the most-often used.